Contact

 Frequently Asked Questions

 There are many opportunities, within Canada and internationally.
-The RICHER program of BC Children’s Hospital provides health care in the Downtown Eastside of Vancouver, and residents can be involved in electives and projects beyond their mandatory social pediatrics rotation.
+The Social Pediatrics Program at BC Children’s Hospital provides place-based health care in the Downtown Eastside, Grandview-Woodlands, and Strathcona neighbourhoods of Vancouver.
+Residents rotate during their core social pediatrics rotation (or additional electives!) and can contribute to advocacy, quality improvement, and research projects with the team.
 There are many opportunities for residents to be involved in short outreach trips to small communities in BC.
-We have partnerships for three to six month electives in South Africa, Botswana, Laos, and Australia.
-There are active social pediatric and global health interest groups.
+We have partnerships for three month electives in South Africa, and Australia and are currently launching a 1 month elective in Rwanda.
+There are active social pediatrics and global health resident-led interest groups.

-We are looking for residents who are truly interested in and committed to pediatrics, who are a good fit for our program, and who have a sincere interest in serving British Columbians.
-They should have excellent communication and collaboration skills, enthusiasm to learn and an ability to adapt to the various demands of residency.
-We value diversity in our program.
+We are looking for residents who are truly interested in and committed to pediatrics and who have a sincere interest in serving British Columbians.
+They should have excellent communication and collaboration skills, enthusiasm to learn, and an ability to adapt to the various demands of residency.
+We value diversity in our program and strive to create an inclusive and equitable process.
 Our program values a broad range of electives, both within and outside of Pediatrics.